 Yes, a bottle of water might cost $3 in the city and $3,000 in the desert—but it still has a measurable volume, container, and chemical makeup.

-In other words, value is subjective, but not unknowable.
+In other words, value is subjective—but not unknowable.

 Every functioning market works this way.
-Real estate, stocks, bonds—they all have observable fundamentals.
+Real estate, stocks, and bonds—they all have observable fundamentals.
 Buyers and sellers apply their own filters—return expectations, risk tolerance, strategic intent—to determine what something is worth to them.

 Privately held businesses are no different.

+There’s no Bloomberg terminal for your company.
 No daily ticker.
 No standardized comps.
 No real-time signal telling you what it’s worth—or why.

 Valuations are passed around like hearsay—between brokers, buyers, CPAs, and advisors—using wildly different models, assumptions, and incentives.